y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

 ## System Requirement

 - 2 Windows Server
-  - OS: Windows Server 2019
+  - OS: Windows Server 2012 R2 or later
   - 2 servers are IP reachable each other

 ## How to use Automation-tool